gemstation/gemforge-docs/commands/deploy.md

 gemforge deploy <target> --new
 ```

 This will force a new deployment of the Diamond and associated facets, disregarding any existing on-chain Diamond.
-Existing deployment srecord for the Diamond contract as well as facets will be replaced with new ones.
+Existing deployment records for the Diamond contract as well as facets will be replaced with new ones.

 Sometimes you may simply wish to reset an existing Diamond to a fresh state, i.e. replace all of its selectors with the current facet build output.
 To do this you can use the `--reset` argument: